 The STAR OCEAN series is another long-standing series that RPG fans should check out - if you haven’t already.

-Developed by tri-Ace, the science fiction series features numerous titles that lean into science fiction concepts, like space exploration and alien worlds, and meld them with fantasy elements.
+The science fiction series features numerous titles that lean into science fiction concepts, like space exploration and alien worlds, and meld them with fantasy elements.
 Since its first entry in 1996, the series has become famous for the sheer imagination and personality that’s packed into each entry.

 Which STAR OCEAN game should I play?